 Apple never comes to the Consumer Electronics Show (CES), but this year, of all years, the company showed up.
 Sort of.
 Looming above the monorail station at the Las Vegas Convention Center, there’s a massive black-and-white mural with the silhouette of an iPhone and a message: “What happens on your iPhone stays on your iPhone.”
 As tourists and tech journalists snapped pictures of the ad, something else was happening quietly in conference rooms along the Strip: Apple software was appearing on TVs.

-More specifically, three of the world’s top TV manufacturers—LG, Samsung, Sony, and Vizio—are adding AirPlay 2.0 to new models.
+More specifically, four of the world’s top TV manufacturers—LG, Samsung, Sony, and Vizio—are adding AirPlay 2.0 to new models.
 Vizio, for one, is making the feature backward compatible so every display with the company’s Smartcast operating system will get AirPlay 2.0 through a software update later this year.
 That means you can pull up an iTunes movie on your phone, tap tap, and then watch it on your TV.
 The same holds for photos, music, or really anything that works with AirPlay 2.0.
 Think of it like Chromecast, except it’s designed for Apple devices and works better.
 Also, you don’t need to blow $35 on a physical dongle or, more intriguingly, $150 on an Apple TV.

 This might seem less dramatic than it sounds.
 While built-in AirPlay 2.0 functionality does make it easier to beam content from an iPhone or Mac to your TV, it’s not a full-fledged Apple operating system in new LG, Samsung, Sony, and Vizio TVs.
 It’s also not a complete substitute for Apple TV.
 Rather, the addition of AirPlay 2.0 means that you can easily turn these new TVs (and old TVs, in Vizio’s case) into quick and easy secondary displays for your Apple device.
 Samsung is also taking this a stage further and adding an iTunes app to its new smart TVs.
 So you don’t even need an Apple device to watch iTunes content on a Samsung TV.